 The screen door secures to the main door by means of a slide bolt type latch.
 It can be operated independently by releasing the slide bolt and swinging the screen door away from the main door.
 For easier access to the interior main door handle, remember to leave the screen door plastic closeout in the open position when closing the main door.

 Step

-To operate the step, lift up on the latch bar and the step will drop down.
-Unfold the lower step.
+To operate the step, lift up and pull the step towards you, then lower the step down into position.